Big Thunder Ranch: History

 The cabin was accompanied by a petting zoo and a dining area known as the Big Thunder Barbecue.

-Eventually, the petting zoo was removed to make room for an outdoor theater that served as a home for a live show themed to Disney's Hunchback of Notre Dame titled Festival of Fools beginning in June 1996.
+Eventually, the petting zoo was removed to make room for an outdoor theater that served as a home for a live show themed to Disney Animation's 1996 film Hunchback of Notre Dame titled Festival of Fools beginning in June 1996.
 The show ended in April 1998.

-The Ranch hosted the Billy Hill and the Hillbillies show after they left the Golden Horseshoe Saloon until they left Disneyland on January 6, 2014 and moved to Knott's Berry Farm.
+The Ranch hosted the Billy Hill and the Hillbillies show after they left the Golden Horseshoe Saloon until they left Disneyland on January 6, 2014, and moved to Knott's Berry Farm.
 After being used on occasion for special events and seasonal attractions for several years, the outdoor dining area reopened in spring 2009, serving seasonal confections and an all-you-can-eat American-style barbecue menu, including chicken, pork, sausage, beans, corncob, cornbread, coleslaw, lemonade and fruit cobbler.
 Musicians performed traditional American country and folklore sing-along on the stage and interacted with diners.

 The log cabin was called "Miss Chris' Cabin" and had two large tables stocked with baskets of crayons and coloring pages.

 In an area unseen by guests inside the Ranch premises existed a hidden trail lined with path lights and towering trees used for access of the horses seen around the park, from the backstage stables to the on stage areas.
 At the other end of the trail was the only actual house built on the resort that was occupied by the caretakers of the Equestrians.